 Numerous wineries around Cape Town offer guided tastings, giving you a chance to learn more about the rich wine culture in the region.
 Plus at this time of year you’ll get the chance to taste new, just released vintages.

 The Franschhoek wine valley has a winter wine festival in July, to celebrate Bastille Day in honour of its French Huguenot heritage.
-Check out the Franschhoek tourism website for more details.

 Food Market and Workshops